VO2 max Estimate your VO₂max

 • Regular base endurance (easy runs): foundation of volume.

-• Sessions near VO₂ max pace: for example 3 to 6 × 3 min at a very sustained pace, with jogging recovery.
+• Sessions near vVO₂max pace (velocity at VO₂max, also called MAS — Maximal Aerobic Speed): for example 3 to 6 × 3 min at a very sustained pace, with jogging recovery.
+You can use our VO₂max ↔ vVO₂max converter to find your speed.

 • HIIT / intense intervals of 2 to 5 minutes at ~90–95% of your maximum heart rate, several times a week for already well-trained runners.